vinodhinic/spring-boot-flyway/README.md

     - Baseline is one strategy.
 But it can only be applied to an existing DB WITHOUT flyway schema history.
 So you would have to delete `flyway_schema_history` table and merge all statements into a baseline sql file and bootstrap flyway to work for new versions.
 Extremely clumsy IMO.
     - Better approach could be to use `flyway.ignoreMissingMigrations=true` and ignore older files at `.gitignore`

-1. What happens when multiple replicas are released for trig in K8? i.e. if replica-1 and replica-2 gets deployed at the same time, one of them should succeed at migrating and the other replica would simply skip migration.
+1. What happens when multiple replicas are released for Foo in K8? i.e. if replica-1 and replica-2 gets deployed at the same time, one of them should succeed at migrating and the other replica would simply skip migration.
 Does this happen today?

     Yes, as per the [doc]( https://flywaydb.org/documentation/faq#parallel) only one of them would get the lock and migrate.